Some really great info has been coming out in the last couple days about Star…

 Now it is important to note that Disney says the virtual queue will be in place “as needed.”
 That is pretty open to interpretation, but seeing as this is a different crowd than the one in Disney World, it may be that this will only be a very temporary solution and the boarding passes are discontinued after a couple of weeks.

-Once they get rid of the virtual queue, things would then go back to normal, with a stand-by queue and the regular FastPass/MaxPass system.
+Far into the future, once they get rid of the virtual queue, things would then go back to normal, with a stand-by queue and the regular FastPass/MaxPass system.

 That might be a little easier for Anaheim locals to swallow.
 If the virtual queue is in place for only about a month or so, they could then get back to their regular park visiting schedule and get to ride the new attraction, even if their schedules don’t allow them to go early in the opening weeks.